guildai/guildai/examples/dependencies/README.md

 ## Operations

 ```
-all                        Run all non-broken depepdency operations
+all-ops                    Run all non-broken depepdency operations
+all-resources              Run a single op with full set of named dependencies
 config                     Configuration file dependency
 customizable-file          File dependency that can be customized with flag
 dir                        Directory dependency